Problems with fixpoints of polynomials of polynomials: Introduction

 Endofunctors of this shape are called \emph{polynomial endofunctors}, and we have that strong natural transformations are in one-to-one correspondence with container morphisms.
 Polynomial functors have excellent structural properties and have thus proved useful in many areas of logic and computer science~\cite{GKpoly}, including semantics~\cite{girard1988normal, glehnmoss18}.
 It is also often the case that polynomial endofunctors admit initial algebras and terminal coalgebras~\cite{moerdijk2000wellfounded,van2007non} (which are categorifications of the notions of least and greatest fixpoints).
 Intuitively, the initial algebra of $(A_i)_{i : I}$ consists well-founded $I$-labelled trees where $A_i$ indexes the children of $i$-labelled nodes.
 Having initial algebras for polynomial functors allows one to interpret inductive types (also called $\cW$-types) of Martin-L\"of type theory.
-Dually the terminal coalgebras ($\cM$-types) interpret coinductive types~\cite{abbott2005containers}. \item The terminology ``containers'' was introduced in the context of functional programming~\cite{containers03} to formalize a notion of polymorphic datatypes such as $\alpha \mapsto \mathsf{List}(\alpha)$.
+Dually the terminal coalgebras ($\cM$-types) interpret coinductive types~\cite{abbott2005containers}.

+\mysubparagraph{As polymorphic types} The terminology ``containers'' was introduced in the context of functional programming~\cite{containers03} to formalize a notion of polymorphic datatypes such as $\alpha \mapsto \mathsf{List}(\alpha)$.
 The idea there is that a datatype polymorphic in some parameter $\alpha$ is concretely determined by a type of \emph{shapes} $I$ and an $I$-indexed families of holes in which to put labels taken from $\alpha$.
 For instance, the container for $\mathsf{List}(\alpha)$ in $\Set$ is the family $(\{0, \ldots, n-1\})_{n : \bbN}$ which says that for every $n : \bbN$, there is a ``generic list'' of length $n$ with $n$ holes.
 Then container morphisms correspond to polymorphic functions that describe an output shape solely in terms of the input shape and provenance of the labels of each hole of the output, which must come from holes in the input.
 At the level of semantics, instantiating such a polymorphic definition at $\alpha$ then corresponds to applying the corresponding polynomial functor to $\alpha$.